tweag/cooked-validators/CONTRIBUTING.md

 # Contributing

-Thank you for investing your time in contributing to _Cooked Validators_!
+Thank you for investing your time in contributing to _Cooked Validators_.
+Bug reports, feature requests and pull requests are all most welcome!

 ## Short links to important resources